Skip to content

 Florida's Deficiency Judgment Law

 This matters because a short sale doesn't automatically erase the remaining debt.
-Some lenders agree to waive the deficiency as part of the short sale approval, but you need to get that in writing.
-At FL Home Buyers, we help negotiate deficiency waivers as part of the short sale process whenever possible.
+Some lenders agree to waive the deficiency as part of the short sale approval, but you need that in writing.
+FL Home Buyers can request clear deficiency-waiver language and flag the issue before closing, but the lender controls the waiver and legal review matters.

 Tax Implications: The 1099-C Problem